 The proportion of 80 10 10 means 80% of muscle meat, 10% of edible bones, and 10% of organ meat or offal.

-Give your dog fish meat once or twice a week because fish is an excellent way to get calcium, glucosamine, and omega oils.
+A plus point: Give your dog fish meat once or twice a week because fish is an excellent way to get calcium, glucosamine, and omega oils.
 I personally like Sardines and Mackerel as raw food to feed my dogs, but my method to remove bacteria from them is to freeze them for a few weeks before feeding them.
 I feed my 70-pound dog with ORIJEN SIX FISH Food, which he loves very much.

 The meaty bones or edible bones should constitute 10% of the whole diet of a dog.
 Raw bones may increase the chance of food choking, which risk can be lessened if you research choosing appropriate bones according to the size and breed of your dog.
 Including raw bones in the food diet means your dog will have the following: